PulkitMathur/Budgety/README.md

 # Budgety
-A JS application for budget calculation.
+A JS (ES 6) application for budget calculation.